(Currently not fully documented, see the keymappings list for more.)

 ms acts on a selection, so select the text first and use

 on the closest pairs found and selections are not required; use counts to act in outer pairs.

-It can also act on multiple seletions (yay!).
-For example, to change every occurance of
+It can also act on multiple selections (yay!).
+For example, to change every occurrence of

 %to select the whole file